 But then again, there is this little voice in the back of my head that makes me question whether this could be compared to female slavery.
 I wonder if these mothers really enjoy being pregnant with the child of others or if they simply have no other means of income.
+How much of the money does the Indian surrogacy agency keep?
 How do their children and other family react when the pregnancy is over and there is no new baby in the house?

 In a country where 32.7% fall beneath the international standards for poverty, is surrogacy a glimmer of hope to India mother’s struggling to feed there own children?
 Or perhaps surrogacy is way to escape a life of forced prostitution.

 We have to question if this is right.
 If it’s ok to have surrogate mothers carry your baby, is it ok to genetically engineer your child as well?
 Where do we draw the line between what is medically possible and what is ethical and appropriate?

 Over 25,000 surrogate babies are born to Indian mothers annually.
 And according to Travis, “Surrogacy is a 2.3 billion dollar industry in India.”
 There are far fewer laws in India in regards to surrogacy.
 This keeps the costs down to the prospective parents.
 But one has to wonder what the costs are to the human condition of the women involved in the business professional pregnancies.